Social Work is a Global Profession

 Buenos Aires, Argentina | Core Concepts in Child and Adolescent Trauma

-The course, held in a country that was collectively traumatized by a brutal military dictatorship, focuses on the impact of trauma on the child, adolescent, and family, and provides a foundation for assessment, crisis intervention, and treatment.
+This course, held in a country that was collectively traumatized by a brutal military dictatorship, focuses on the impact of trauma on the child, adolescent, and family, and provides a foundation for assessment, crisis intervention, and treatment.
 The curriculum is based on twelve guiding core concepts about trauma and utilizes a problem-based learning approach, in which in-depth case studies about the impact of trauma are presented so that students experience “real” cases as they actually unfold in practice.
+Access this video, in which Clinical Professor Diane Mirabito speaks about the course and then learn more about this study away opportuiny at NYU Buenos Aires.

 Both study abroad trips I took ‒ Scotland for international policy and Israel for treatment of children of substance-dependent parents ‒ were critical to my personal and professional development.